caitlin0806/responses/July20.md

 ![persian](https://user-images.githubusercontent.com/67920437/88006406-8c5f6f00-cad9-11ea-94c8-5f6683f0f417.jpeg)
 predicted correct

+The model did accurately classify all my pictures.
 Since the model is overfit, I suggest that we reduce the network's capacity by removing layers, apply regularization by adding a cost to the loss function for large weights, and use dropout layers.